 Grant Baldwin is Vancouver based filmmaker, known for having recently directed the award winning film 'Just Eat it - A Food Waste Story'.
 Grant's background is in composing music for film and television.

-BECOME A GUARDIAN OF BC’S FORESTS, COASTLINES, AND OCEANS AND HELP WITH CONSERVING OUR ICONIC WILD SALMON!
+BECOME A GUARDIAN OF BC’S FORESTS, COASTLINES, AND OCEANS!

-Download the Community Innovation Contest entry form here.
+- Download the Student Innovation Challenge Contest Brochure here.

-Download the Take a Stand Community Innovation Contest Rules and Regulations here.
+- Download the Student Innovation Challenge Contest Rules and Guidelines here.

-For entries that include videos, please download the Rules and Regulations for Video Creations and view more information under Films and Resources (see Student Films) and Contest (Creating a Video).
+- For entries that include videos, please download the Video Entry Rules and Guidelines here.
+You can also view more information under Contest (Creating a Video) and Resources (see Student Films).

 This program was developed to share and treasure the natural beauty of British Columbia with our youth, including our urban-nature areas, and our unique coastal wilderness, home to rich First Nations cultures, diverse and productive oceans, and an expansive intact temperate rainforest.
 Our aim is to inspire, motivate and empower youth to protect and conserve the environment through art, film, and youth-driven actions.
 Youth represent honest and powerful voices for social change in their communities and are important advocates for better protection of plants, animals, and the natural communities they call home.

 Darcy Turenne is a filmmaker and director from Vancouver Island.
 Known internationally as a professional mountain biker, she has been featured in hundreds of publications worldwide.